-Requests for medication take up to 72 hours to process so please ensure that you order medication in a timely manner to avoid you running out as the Reception teams no longer have the authority to order last minute prescriptions.
+Requests for medication take up to 48 working hours to process so please ensure that you order medication in a timely manner to avoid you running out as the Reception teams no longer have the authority to order last minute prescriptions.

 You can also request your medication online securely if you have access to the internet.
-To find out more about this service please contact the Reception team at either the Park site or the Manor Park site.
+To find out more about this service please contact the Reception team who will be happy to help.

 Appointments and Clinics